Can a foreigner purchase property in Japan?

 Non-residents in Japan / Those who do not have the status of residence

-From April 1, 2024, onwards, affidavits can be certified by a notary public in the country of residence in addition to your home country (country of nationality).
-In addition to the affidavit, a copy of the passport also needs to be certified that this is a true and correct copy of your passport.
+As of April 1, 2024, affidavits can be certified by a notary public in your country of residence, in addition to your home country.
+Along with the affidavit, a notarized copy of your passport is also required.

 How can a foreigner use housing loans in Japan?